 You’re disappointed, but not discouraged.
 After all, you believe in happy endings, glowing testimonials, and the kind of customer lifetime value that’s worth fighting for.
 You’re not giving up so easily.

-“Landing Page Copywriting Tips For Maximum Conversions” reads the subject line of the email.
-Curious, your lead clicks through to your ebook landing page and decides to give you a second chance.
+“post-click landing page Copywriting Tips For Maximum Conversions” reads the subject line of the email.
+Curious, your lead clicks through to your ebook post-click landing page and decides to give you a second chance.
 As they read it, they’re glad they did.

 “Hey, maybe I was too quick to judge,” they think.
 “Maybe they are right for me.”